 Formerly known as Meijiang Tea, Meijiang Cuipian Tea is named after the Mei River where it is produced.
 The area's climate is ideal for the production of tea.
 The climate is mild and features abundant rainfall and fertile soil.
 The best Meijiang Cuipian Tea is picked around the time of China's Tomb Sweeping Festival which falls around the beginning of April.
 The tea is also picked at other times of the year but is not as high quality as the early spring tea.
 Once picked the tea is left in the shade to dry about three to five hours before processing to allow slight oxidation to take place.
 The tea's liquor has a greenish tint and a mellow taste with hints of sweetness.

 These are just a few of the teas available in Guizhou Province.
-Each tea has its own story, tastes, and history.
+Each tea has its own story, taste, and history.
 A visit to Guizhou is not complete without sampling some of the wonderful teas available.
 An evening visit to a teahouse or tea shop is the perfect way to relax and unwind after a day of touring.

 Contact us for a tailor-made China tour.